-When you take your pet to the veterinarian, whether it’s for a wellness check-up, or to diagnose or treat an issue, your veterinarian may suggest certain tests or procedures to ensure your pet is in optimal health.
+When you take your pet to the veterinarian for a check-up, they may suggest tests or procedures to ensure your pet is in optimal health.
 This type of testing is called preventative testing.

-Preventative testing helps to establish a baseline for your pet, which can be compared to future tests for changes.
-It also helps you catch issues earlier, before they become full-blown problems or even emergencies, helping your pet live a longer, healthier, more trouble-free life.
+Preventative testing establishes an individual baseline for your pet, which can be compared to future tests to identify changes.
+It helps catch underlying issues before they become full-blown problems, allowing your pet to live a longer, healthier, more trouble-free life.

 What is preventative testing?